chrislgarry/Robotics/README.md

 project2.c

-    Code for inverse kinematics of the 2D-planar manipulator arms
+    Code for inverse kinematics of the 2D-planar manipulator arms.

 vision.c

-    Code for triangulating object positions within the field of view using stereopsis
+    Code for triangulating object positions within the field of view using stereopsis.